grnet/travel-expenses/docs/backend_model_instructions.md

 ### Nested Relations

 Nested serialization is also supported.
-For example, you may want to expose the relations of model to one single serializer in order to easily read/create/update objects.
+For example, you may want to expose the relations of a model to one single serializer (i.e one JSON object with nested JSON representations of related models) in order to easily read/create/update objects.
 All you have to do is to specify the attribute `nested_relations` with a list of tuples of your relations by specifying the name of your nested serializer and the name of the corresponding model field.
-Our mechanism we will find how the given model is related and will initialize nested serializer accordingly.
+After that, the given model relations are determined and the nested serializer is initialized accordingly.

 However, as the django rest framework supports only read only nested serializers, if you want to support nested serializer fields you'll need to override `create` and `update` methods of serializer class.

 ```python
 class MyModel(models.Model):